gwu-cs-advos/advos_book/doc/c05_security.md

 We often intuitively think about cryptography when we discuss security.
 Cryptography is often used to algorithmically limit which principals can access encrypted data.
 We think about OS security as focusing around abstractions to provide isolation, and limit access to system resources.
-We've already seen now *namespaces* are integral in this.
+We've already seen how *namespaces* are integral in this.
 Namespaces prevent resources from even being addressed by a process when they aren't present.
 *Capabilities* in a CBOS mediate access to primitive resources in the system (pages and other kernel resources).
 *Hierarchical namespaces* define the set of file-like resources accessible to a process in Plan 9, and, importantly, abstract resources can be defined in user-level services, thus the system can be arbitrarily extended.